 The single-varietal hard cider was tested two ways to determine taste characteristics: in the lab and by panels of tasters.
 Before fermentation, the apple juice was tested for titratable acidity (MAE), brix, and pH.
 After fermentation, the cider was tested for total phenolics using the Folin-Ciocalteau reagent.
 Alcohol levels were not directly tested in this analytical analysis, but the perception of alcohol levels was identified in subsequent sensory tastings.
 To gather perception/ sensory data, four cider tastings were conducted among different demographics.
 Each of the 41 ciders was tasted at least once, and by at least 6 people, some more than that.
 Each tasting included a commercially-produced cider that served as a control.
 Each cider was assigned a randomized 3 letter code so that tasters wouldn’t be influenced by the varietal names.

-We are in the process of analyzing results with the assistance of our farmer and faculty partners.
 Our analytical results identified characteristics of each cider like phenolics, pH, and titratible acidity.
 The brix range was found to be between 10 and 18.
 The titratable acidity was found to be 1.6 g/L to 14.5 g/L, the pH range was 2.99 to 4.43, and the total phenolics was 361 to 3,021 GAE.
 The total phenolic content of the juice are compounds that contribute to astringency, mouthfeel, bitterness, and color.

 To gather perception/ sensory data, four cider tastings were conducted among different demographics.
 Each cider was assigned a randomized 3 letter code so that tasters wouldn’t be influenced by the varietal names.
 All ciders were tasted by at least 6 people, some by more.